 Many of the general concepts of beam propagation are assumed to occur in a "standard" atmosphere, or we assume the beam is a rigid object.
 Well, the atmosphere is rarely, if ever, "standard" and the beam is not a rigid object.
-Click on the buttons to learn more about the non-standard beam consequences known as side lobes and beam height estimations.
+Click next to begin learning more about the non-standard beam consequences known as side lobes and beam height estimations.